Junqor/Movie-Database-Project/README.md

 **Usage:**

 Functionality includes adding, searching, and removing categories/movies.
 Upon launching the program, users are greeted with a set of options they can perform by inputting numbers 1-8 into the command line.
 Any other input will close the program.
-The data is initialized with _Action_, _Children_, and _Comedy_ categories with one movie in each.
+The database is initialized with _Action_, _Children_, and _Comedy_ categories with one movie in each.
 The list of options are:

 1) Add a new category
 2) Add a new movie to an existing category